linode/docs/docs/guides/applications/marketplaces/installing-yunohost/index.md

 #### Installing an SSL Certificate

 The YunoHost instance starts with a self-signed certificate.
-However, most modern web browsers throw a security warning to users visiting any website with self-signed certificates.
+However, most modern web browsers present a security warning to users visiting any website with self-signed certificates.
 For that reason, start out by retrieving a free certificate signed by Let's Encrypt.

 1. Select the **Domains** option from the YunoHost administrator interface main page.